Azure/azure-sdk-for-java/sdk/management/docs/DESIGN.md

 ```

 It is worth noting that page is requested on demand.
 Therefore, after result found, it helps to `break` in for-loop, or to `findFirst` in stream, by avoiding unnecessary requests.

+### Conditional request

+For services support ETag and conditional request, consider supporting following methods in create flow and update flow:

+- `withETagCheck()` enables implicit ETag check, which create if resource does not exist on service, and update if resource on service has not been modified.
+- `withETagCheck(String etag)` enables explicit ETag check on update.

 <!-- LINKS -->
 [authenticate]: AUTH.md